AndrewDongminYoo/react-native-step-counter/README.md

 한국어 사용자는 [Korean version.](README.kr.md)를 참조하십시오.

 A simple React Native package to count the number of steps taken by the user.
-This package uses the `StepCounter` (or Custom accelerometer-based stepcounter) Sensor API on Android and the `Core Motion` framework on iOS to count the steps.
+This package uses the `StepCounter` (or Custom accelerometer-based step-counter) Sensor API on Android and the `Core Motion` framework on iOS to count the steps.
 It's built using Turbo Module, a new module development architecture for React Native.
 I made this library compatible with both new and legacy architectures.
 (Because the turbo module is still in the experimental stage. so it is not widely used.)

 ## Installation